mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 In this guide, I'll show you how to generate money when you're not using your Windows PC by setting it up to mine Siacoin.

-# Why mine Siacoin?

-If  your PC supports high-end gaming or graphic design, your graphics card may have the potential to generate extra income through Siacoin mining.

-Even if you don't have top of the line graphics hardware, you still may be able to earn a significant amount of money mining Siacoin.
-I mine with an [NVIDIA GTX 970](http://amzn.to/2r1RPJw), which was released almost three years ago.
-It generates ~2,000 Siacoin per week.
-At current Siacoin prices ($6.72 USD per thousand Siacoin), this is equivalent to a weekly revenue of ~$13 USD.
-This is not bad, considering I don't need to put in any work after the initial setup.
-You can estimate your own profit from mining by using the [minings earning calculator](http://siapulse.com/page/tools) on SiaPulse.

-If you're not looking for extra income, maybe you're interested in playing with cryptocurrency.
-Siacoin mining provides an easy, low-risk way to get your feet wet.

 # Time Required

 This guide looks long, but it's just because there are lots of screenshots.
 I estimate that it only takes about **20 minutes** to get started with mining.